reivax0z/checkout-system/Readme.txt

 To launch the app on a local server: mvn tomcat7:run

+******
+GRADLE
+******

+To launch the app on a local server: gradle jettyRun

+The app will be running on: http://localhost:8080/checkout-webapp The Swagger API documentation accessible on: http://localhost:8080/checkout-webapp/v2/api-docs The Swagger UI documentation accessible on: http://localhost:8080/checkout-webapp/swagger-ui.html

 Some limitations and ways to improve:
 - Tests have been developed quickly and therefore cover the integration part (the whole process).